-If you want to talk about your research at one of the lunches (or volunteer somebody else), please contact our coordinators Joel Chan (email@example.com) and Felicia Ng (firstname.lastname@example.org).
+If you're interested in sharing your work at one of the lunches (or nominating somebody else), please contact our coordinator Felicia Ng (firstname.lastname@example.org).

-Date: Talks are scheduled on Tuesdays, about twice a month
+Date: Talks are scheduled on Tuesdays during various weeks of each month

-Details about the talks are emailed to the mailing list (email@example.com).
-You can self-subscribe at https://mailman.srv.cs.cmu.edu/mailman/listinfo/crowdsourcing-lunch
+Details about each talk are emailed approximately one week before each seminar to the mailing list email@example.com.
+Anyone can self-subscribe at https://mailman.srv.cs.cmu.edu/mailman/listinfo/crowdsourcing-lunch.